BorekZnovustvoritel/PasswordManagerPoC/README.md

 Delete a service with a right click or sigleclick followed by pressing the `del` key on your keyboard.

-This softare doesn't even store your encrypted passwords.
-In the encrypted database file, there only is a "cookbook" involving salted sha3_512 and sha3_256 hashes that provide the pseudorandom password seed.
-So the only point of failure is (hopefully) a weak main password.

-This project is a work in progress and by using this, I take no liability over lost data.
+This project is a work in progress and by using this, I take no liability over any lost data.

 Protect and backup your `.db` file.
 If this file corrupts, all the saved passwords will be lost.
+The database files may incompatible between versions.

 ## Credits